mrgudenheim/FFTorama/README.md

 https://www.oramainteractive.com/Pixelorama-Docs/extension_system/extension_basics#installing-the-extension

 # Notes
-- Animations skip all opcodes besides LoadFrameAndWait
+- Animations skip all opcodes besides LoadFrameAndWait and QueueSpriteAnim
+- There may be alignment errors on frames that use rotation
 - Does not account for SP2 lookups
 - Works with Pixelorama 1.0